From ice cream rolls to roast dinner wraps – 19 street food ideas to kick-start your food truck business in 2023

 There are vegan food trucks and street food stalls out there but this is far from a saturated market at present.

-As street food has grown so has the level of sophistication.
-Gone are the days where you could get away with selling low-quality burgers from the side of the road.
+As street food has grown so has its level of sophistication.
+Gone are the days when you could get away with selling low-quality burgers from the side of the road.
 These days you really need to up your game in terms of product, presentation, and packaging.

 The demand for biodegradable or compostable packaging is not going away.
 Single-use plastics are bad for the environment and the general public is more aware of this than ever.

 More and more Festival committees and event organizers also require it as a condition to trade at their festivals and street food markets.

 “Vegware” is one of the leading companies in the UK producing compostable products and offers a range of eco-friendly disposables such as smoothies and coffee cups.

 Getting into the food truck or street food scene can be exciting and definitely worthwhile if you do it right and choose a product that is going to sell.

 The food scene is constantly changing and people are always looking for that new and exciting cuisine.

 There are your stable street foods like gourmet burgers and wraps, but also very interesting vegan options starting to emerge.

 In short, you have to strike a balance between a proven concept that sells and something a little different or a modern twist.